plentymarkets/plugin-elastic-export-billiger-de/README.md

 # ElasticExportBilligerDE Plugin for plentymarkets 7

-This is the ElasticExportBilligerDEde plugin for plentymarkets 7 which extends the list of possible export formats.
+This is the ElasticExportBilligerDE plugin for plentymarkets 7 which extends the list of possible export formats.
 The elastic export is used to create export formats for price search engines, price comparison portals, markets and affiliate service providers.
-For furhter information about export formats see our [online manual](https://www.plentymarkets.co.uk/manual/data-exchange/data-formats/).
+For further information about export formats see our [online manual](https://www.plentymarkets.co.uk/manual/data-exchange/data-formats/).

 ## Requirements